adrianoalves/jwt/README.md

 Generate private and public keys

-    php artisan jwt:generate
+    php artisan make:jwt-keys

-Modify the jwtconfig.php in your config file as necessary and add your app's Policies if necessary.
+Modify the jwt.php in your config file as necessary and add your app's Policies if necessary.

 Change the route driver in your auth.php config file to jwt.

     'guards' => [
-        'custom_guard' => [
+        'jwt' => [
             'driver' => 'jwt',
             'provider' => 'users',
         ],